 Face masks must be worn publicly throughout Maricopa County.
 Many businesses are requiring face masks within their establishments as well.
 Also, please note that some businesses and public spaces are temporarily closed due to COVID-19, so be sure to verify hours of operation before visiting.

-With 68,000 guest rooms at nearly 500 hotels and resorts, there’s more than enough room to meet in Greater Phoenix.
-As one of the top resort destinations in America, Greater Phoenix is also home to over 40 full-service resorts adorning this lush desert landscape.
+With more than 69,000 guest rooms at over 500 hotels and resorts, there’s more than enough room to meet in Greater Phoenix.
+As one of the top resort destinations in America, Greater Phoenix is also home to over 40 full-service hotels adorning this lush desert landscape.
 And, with new projects on the horizon, this city’s portfolio of conference-friendly accommodations is on the rise.

-Whether you're planning for a group of a few or a delegation of a thousand, Greater Phoenix has an incredible spectrum of accommodation styles and special events venues that boast sophisticated meeting facilities, impeccable service and plenty of room for meeting as well as exploring, pampering and unwinding.
+Whether you're planning for a group of a few or a larger delegation, Greater Phoenix has an incredible spectrum of accommodation styles and special events venues that boast sophisticated meeting facilities, impeccable service and plenty of room for meeting as well as exploring, pampering and unwinding.

-So, when it's time to book your next meeting or conference, here are eight new reasons to consider Greater Phoenix.
+So, when it's time to book your next meeting or conference, here are nine new reasons to consider Greater Phoenix.

 Alcott Studio/Arrive Hotels